Resources for Health Care Professionals

 London Deanery (E-Learning) — This series of open access short modules covers core topics in clinical teaching and learning.
 They have been developed for the London Deanery to inform and support the professional development of clinical teachers.

-The University of Texas MD Anderson Cancer Center - Faculty Development — The Faculty Development Program, as part of Academic Affairs at The University of Texas MD Anderson Cancer Center, can provide you with the skill sets you need to succeed at every phase of your career.
+The University of Texas MD Anderson Cancer Center - Department of Faculty & Academic Development — This program, as part of Academic Affairs at The University of Texas MD Anderson Cancer Center, can provide you with the skill sets you need to succeed at every phase of your career.

 Medical Education — Outstanding clinical opportunities for physicians and other medical professionals and students.